telus/tds-core/src/components/Button/Button.md

 const PurpleBlock = require('./__docs__/PurpleBlock').default;

 <PurpleBlock>
-  <Button variant="secondary" invert>Go back</Button>
+  <Button variant="secondary" invert>Get started</Button>
 </PurpleBlock>
 ```

 ## Placing buttons on images

 Use the `outlined` variant when placing a button on top of an image, which will cause the image to show through.
 You can
-also `invert` the color scheme.
+also `invert` the colour scheme.

 Use this variant with caution.
-There will be accessibility issues if the color contrast of the image and the button text is too low.
+There will be accessibility issues if the colour contrast of the image and the button text
+is too low, including the hover state.

 ```
 const Hero = require('./__docs__/Hero').default;

 <Hero>
-  <Button variant="outlined" invert>Go back</Button>
+  <Button variant="outlined" invert>Advanced solutions</Button>
 </Hero>
 ```